YaleWTI-CNMI/yalewti-cnmi.github.io/_posts/2025-03-04-intro-to-misha.md

 tags:
   - misha
 ---

-The Center for Neurocomputation and Machine Intelligence will offer a tutorial - <b>Introduction to Misha</b> - on March 27, 2025, from 1 - 3 pm.
+The <b>Center for Neurocomputation and Machine Intelligence</b> is hosting a tutorial on <b>Introduction to HPC on Misha</b> on <b>March 31, 2025, from 1:00 – 3:00 PM</b>.
-This tutorial will cover the basics about cluster computing, as well as topics specific to Misha only.
-We will cover

-* What is High Performance Computing
-* What is Open OnDemand
-* How to use Misha efficienty
+This session will provide essential knowledge for working with Misha, including:

+* HPC Essentials – Understanding cluster nodes, batch jobs, and software modules
+* Open OnDemand Essentials – Getting started and working with apps, such as Jupyter, VSCode, RStudo
+* Misha-Specific Features – QoS-based GPU allocation, GPU job performance monitoring, and more

-The tutorial will be offered in hybrid mode.
-You can attend in person in room 11xx at 100 College or join online via the Zoom link <url>
+The tutorial will be offered in a hybrid format.
+You can attend <b>in person</b> in <b>Room 1116, 100 College Street</b>, or <b>[join online via Zoom](https://yale.zoom.us/j/93831272535)</b>.

+Prerequisites: A basic understanding of Linux is preferred but not required.

+Register [here](https://docs.google.com/forms/d/e/1FAIpQLSc3bK3XlQ50Tg_cTE6FbD-kRz07OoX4YOk8E5pdeCMdjxJtoQ/viewform?usp=dialog) to secure a spot!